tcrouzet/md/2013/02/imagine-une-ville-nouvelle.md

 # Imagine une ville nouvelle

 [Les amis italiens de 40K se lancent dans un nouveau projet](http://www.potenzasmart.it/) : « Imagine a town, around 60 000 inhabitants, placed on the top of a mountain and far away from any strong cultural city or centre of any kind.
-And here are the three questions: »<span id="more-30885"></span>
+And here are the three questions: »

 *1. How do you think technology could help progress at these conditions?*